 Review & Rating of South Padre Island Golf Club - Laguna Vista

 You can't leave the Rio Grande Valley or South Padre Island without playing at least one round at South Padre Island Golf Club.
-This is a fun, challenging, and scenic course with some interesting and memorable holes.
+This is a fun, challenging but fair, and scenic course with some interesting and memorable holes.
 The front nine is fantastic with holes three to seven playing along Laguna Madre Bay with views of South Padre Island.
 The back nine leverages the local terrain and you'll need to keep your ball away from the native scrub brush, palm trees, cactus, natural sand areas, and away from the snakes.

 On both nines, to score well you'll have to manage the wind which may require you clubing up or down at least one and usually two clubs and anticipate being pushed left or right or stopped short.
 The good news is the wind can make some holes an easy birdie, but others can easily become a tough bogey.